-Opportunities to increase cultural capital through prioritising disadvantaged pupils have been explored and a range of educational trips and school-based workshops have been provided.
-The Year 4 and Year 6 residential visits went ahead and were well-attended, with financial support offered to the families of PPG pupils to ensure that they were able to access these opportunities.
+Opportunities to increase cultural capital through prioritising disadvantaged pupils have been researched and a range of educational trips and school-based workshops have been provided.
+The Year 4 and Year 6 residential visits to Sayers Croft and PGL respectively were well-attended, with financial support offered to the families of PPG pupils to ensure that they were able to access these opportunities.
+The school has joined the Westminster Children's University, which provides opportunities to attend events and workshops aimed at raising children's cultural capital.
+The school has ensured that pupils eligible for PPG are prioritised when organising opportunities to develop cultural capital.